achelm15/coral/yolov5/README.md

    - CONFIDENCE_PARAMETER - a decimal number that the model should be as confident that an object is in a location, typically anywhere from 0.25 to 0.6

-The yaml file should contain the same list as found in the yaml file used to train the model
+- The yaml file should contain the same list as found in the yaml file used to train the model

-The current detect.py uses NumPy arrays, however a different version exists in a branch entitled "torch" which uses torch tensors.
+- The current detect.py uses NumPy arrays, however a different version exists in a branch entitled "torch" which uses torch tensors.
 This may work faster on the Raspberry Pi with Coral accelerator.
+- The current detect.py may appear slow, however that is due only to OpenCV.
+If you remove the write or imshow statements, the script will run much faster.
+Print statements exist to demonstrate which parts of the code are taking a long or short time.

-general.py contains auxilary function necessary for detect.py to work properly.
+- general.py contains auxilary function necessary for detect.py to work properly.